2023 Davis, California stabbings

-In late April to early May 2023, a series of stabbings occurred in Davis, California, near the UC Davis campus.
-Three people were stabbed, two of whom died, and one remained in critical condition.
-On May 3, police arrested a suspect whom they believe was responsible for all three stabbings.
+The 2023 Davis, California stabbings were a series of three stabbings that occurred in Davis, California, between April 27 and May 1, 2023, resulting in two deaths and one critical injury.
+Former UC Davis student Carlos Reales Dominguez was arrested and initially charged with murder.
+Following a July 2026 retrial, a Yolo County jury found Dominguez not guilty of murder but convicted him on two counts of involuntary manslaughter and one count of assault.
+Dominguez subsequently waived his insanity trial, and the judge ruled him legally insane at the time of the crimes, committing him to a state psychiatric hospital.

 Attacks

 First attack

 On April 27, 2023, at around 11:20 am, police were called for a welfare check for a man found unresponsive on a bench in Central Park, located in downtown Davis.
 First responders discovered that he had suffered numerous stab wounds, and police began a homicide investigation.
 It is unknown when the stabbing occurred.
-Breaux had been known to sleep on the bench.
-The man was later identified as 50-year-old David Henry Breaux, an author and activist known locally as "The Compassion Guy."
+The man was later identified as 50-year-old David Henry Breaux, a homeless author and activist known locally as "The Compassion Guy."
 Breaux was a regular on the streets of Davis, where he greeted people and asked for them to share their personal views on compassion.
+Breaux had been known to sleep on the bench where he was found.